akhodakivskiy/VimFx/documentation/config-file.md

 - would like to set [special options].
 - would like to make site-specific customizations.

+Look at the [Share your config file] wiki page for inspiration.

 [special options]: options.md#special-options
+[Share your config file]: https://github.com/akhodakivskiy/VimFx/wiki/Share-your-config-file

 ## Technical notes